The potential for cost reduction - insights from the Carbon Trust Marine Energy Accelerator

 The report also investigates the variations in cost of exploiting the resource across the sites.
 This leads to a conclusion that tidal energy devices are needed that can cope with difficult and deep waters such as those in the Pentland Firth where much of the resource is located.

-See also 2009 report on Foundations and moorings for tidal stream systems.
+See also 2009 report on Foundations and moorings for tidal stream systems (PDF).

-The UK Wave energy resource report (CTC 816) investigates the 'total', 'technical' and 'practical' wave energy resource.
+The UK Wave energy resource report CTC816 (PDF) investigates the 'total', 'technical' and 'practical' wave energy resource.
 This study predicts where wave energy project developers will site their arrays, showing that the most attractive sites for offshore devices are tens of kilometres offshore.
 The impact of practical constraints such as space for shipping lanes and the impact on fishing are taken into consideration.

 Appendix B Charts

-Read more about our current marine energy innovation programmes:
+Read more about our marine energy innovation programmes: